-As such, for resmetirom we conclude that there is moderate certainty of comparable to substantial net health benefits with high certainty of at least comparable benefits compared with standard of care (C++).
-For OCA, we judge the evidence for OCA in NASH with F2 fibrosis to be insufficient ("I") and with F3 fibrosis, where patients are at higher risk of progression to cirrhosis, to be promising but inconclusive ("P/I").
+As such, for resmetirom we conclude that in NASH with F2 or F3 fibrosis there is moderate certainty of comparable to substantial net health benefits with high certainty of at least comparable benefits compared with standard of care (C++).
+For OCA, we judge the evidence for OCA in NASH with F2 fibrosis to be insufficient ("1") and with F3 fibrosis, where patients are at higher risk of progression to cirrhosis, to be promising but inconclusive ("P/I").

 In our lifetime economic model, treatment of patients with NASH with fibrosis with either resmetirom or OCA resulted in small gains in QALYs, evLYs, and life years along with reductions in disease-related costs.
 The cost-effectiveness of both drugs will depend on their price.
 If the price of OCA is not substantially reduced from the price of the approved (lower) doses used for PBC, it will not meet typical cost-effectiveness thresholds.
-ICER's Health Benefit Price Benchmark (HBPB) for resmetirom is \$39,600 to \$50,100 and the HBPB for OCA is \$32,800 to \$40,700.
-Because of the large number of adults in the US with NASH, the short-term budget impact of newly approved treatments may be a concern even for treatments that are cost-effective in the long run.
+ICER's Health Benefit Price Benchmark (HBPB) for resmetirom is \$39,600 to \$50,100 and the HBPB for OCA is \$32,600 to \$40,400.
+Based on the anticipated prices and the large volume of patients eligible for treatment, the availability of new drugs for the treatment of NASH is anticipated to create pressures on affordability even if one of the agents is used preferentially.
+Therefore, at threshold pricing and projected uptake, the short-term potential budget impact exceeds ICER's threshold.
+Thus, ICER is issuing an access and affordability alert.